rbisdorff/Digraph3/docSphinx/tutorial.rst

 Special classes
 ---------------

-Some special classes of digraphs, like the :py:class:`digraphs.CompleteDigraph`, the :py:class:`digraphs.EmptyDigraph` or the oriented :py:class:`digraphs.GridDigraph` class for instance, are readily available (see Fig.2).
+Some special classes of digraphs, like the :py:class:`digraphs.CompleteDigraph`, the :py:class:`digraphs.EmptyDigraph` or the oriented :py:class:`digraphs.GridDigraph` class for instance, are readily available (see :numref:`tutorialGrid`).

     >>> from digraphs import GridDigraph
     >>> grid = GridDigraph(n=5,m=5,hasMedianSplitOrientation=True)